-My Bloomington California Home – A Temporary Dwelling
+My Bloomington California Home – A Temporary Dwelling Instead of an Apartment

 Even more amazingly that new buyer of my previous townhome resold the townhome to his sister a couple of months later.
 I collected another $700 and gave her a break by selling it to her because her credit record was spotty.
-Even though her credit wasn’t A1, I had a good feeling she was reliable after I met her in person, so I approved the purchase.
+Even though her credit wasn’t A1, I had a good feeling she was reliable after I met her in person.
+So I approved the purchase.

 Look Thoroughly and You Will Find – A House

-High Interest Rates and Payments
+My Bloomington California Home had High Interest Rates and Payments

 My previous home was now sold and we had moved to the Bloomington house.
-The purchase of that house was a simple pay the money for the down payment from the nice profits of selling my original home.
+The purchase of that house was a simple pay the money for the down payment.
+That money came from the nice profits of selling my original home.

 Unfortunately for me the payments and interest rates were way too high to find anyone that would assume the loan.
 So I wrote off that strategy.
 Instead I did what I really didn’t want to do – I listed the house with a real estate agent.